How to Get Authority for Trucking

 If your trucking authority has been revoked, you must pay $80 to reinstate your active authority.

-Step-By-Step Checklist for Getting Trucking Authority
+Step-by-Step Checklist for Getting Trucking Authority

 After getting all the above requirements, the next step would be getting your trucking authority.
 Although you can visit your state’s department of transportation website to get the required procedure, here is a step-by-step guide on how to go about getting your trucking authority.

-Step 1: Apply for Your Authority
+3. Apply for Your MC Number

-Step 3: Pay Your HVUT
+6. Pay Your HVUT

-What’s more, you should note that there are states that will require you to pay additional weight distance taxes to haul or work with them.
+What’s more, you should note that there are states that will require you to pay additional weight and distance taxes to haul or work with them.
 Ensure you conduct background research before visiting your desired state.

-Step 4: Register and Agree to the IRP
+7. Register and Agree to the IRP

 You will need to sign an agreement between all the states in the U.S. and Canada that provides payment of licensing fees.
 It also means that you will be licensed or allowed to transport goods from one state to another.